 - be a U.S. citizen, permanent resident, national, or refugee

-- be enrolled in Electrical, Computer or Software Engineering at Iowa State University during the fall 2019 semester
+- be actively enrolled in Electrical, Computer, Software, or Cyber Security Engineering at Iowa State University

 - have demonstrated financial need through FAFSA (Free Application for Federal Student Aid)